-In 1860 the construction of a new beth midrash was commenced, next to the synagogue in Bydlęca Street on the Węgierka River.
-The beth midrash measured 56 feet in length, 41 feet in width and 14 feet in height.
+The community had been founded at the end of the 18th century or at the beginning of the 19th century.
+In 1857 it numbered 1,888 people (numbers in the form of synagogue supervision).
+Around that time services were held in a wooden synagogue with a stone front, which was capable of holding 1,050 men in the main room and 220 women on the balcony.[1.1] In 1860 the construction of a new beit midrash was commenced, next to the synagogue on Bydlęca Street on the Węgierka River.
+The beit midrash measured 56 feet in length, 41 feet in width, and 14 feet in height.
 It was a tin-roofed, wooden building on an underpinning.
-One year earlier the building of a new bathhouse started to replace the old one, erected in 1824.
-By the authorities’ orders, the old synagogue was taken down in 1866.
-In the same year a new synagogue was built in Bydlęca (later Berka Joselewicza) Street.
-It did not survive the First World War as it was demolished by retreating Cossack troops in 1915[1.2].
+One year earlier, the building of a new mikveh replaced the old one erected in 1824.
+By the authorities’ orders, the old synagogue was taken down in 1886.
+That same year, a new synagogue was built in Bydlęca (later Berka Joselewicza) Street.
+It did not survive World War I, as it was demolished by retreating Cossack troops in 1915.

-The coming of the Wehrmacht troops meant the start of systematic persecution of the Jews.
-The men were stripped, hung with colorful ribbons, paired off with prostitutes and made to dance to music over unrolled Torah scrolls.
-The synagogue, the prayer houses and the rabbi’s dwelling were set on fire.
-The massive repressions forced the Jews to flee to other cities in the General Government, mainly to Radzymin and Warsaw[1.5], Przasnysz became ‘Judenfrei’ as early as in autumn 1939.
+The entering of the Wehrmacht troops was the start of systematic persecution of Jews in Przasnysz.
+The men were stripped of clothes, covered with colorful ribbons, paired off with prostitutes, and made to dance to music over unrolled Torah scrolls.
+The synagogue, the prayer houses, and the rabbi’s dwelling were set on fire.
+The massive repressions forced the Jews to flee to other cities in the General Government, mainly to Radzymin and Warsaw.[1.3] Przasnysz became “Judenfrei” as early as autumn 1939.

 [1.1] Central Archives of Historical Records, Denomination Office, sign.
 1441, k.
 62-63